ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## interserver_http_credentials {#server-settings-interserver-http-credentials}

 A username and a password used to connect to other servers during [replication](../../engines/table-engines/mergetree-family/replication.md).
-Also the server expects these credentials for incoming connections from other replicas.
-So, these credentials should be the same for all replicas in a cluster.
+Also the server authenticate other replicas using these credentials.
+So, `interserver_http_credentials` must be the same for all replicas in a cluster.

 By default, if `interserver_http_credentials` section is omitted, authentication is not used during replication.

-These credentials are used for communication between replicas and they are unrelated to credentials for ClickHouse clients.

 !!! note "Note"
-    `interserver_http_credentials` do not relate to credentials for ClickHouse clients.
+    `interserver_http_credentials` settings do not relate to a ClickHouse client credentials [configuration](../../interfaces/cli.md#configuration_files).

 !!! note "Note"
-    These credentials are common for replication through `HTTP` and `HTTPS`.
+    These credentials are common for replication via `HTTP` and `HTTPS`.

 The section contains the following parameters: